Dealing with DMS

 If you've read this far, you're possibly overwhelmed, so here's the basics:

 - If using lager malt, a vigorous, 90 minute boil is your best option.
 60, if you're using an ale malt.
+(Altitude is going to affect this, see here)

 - A healthy, sufficient pitch rate is necessary to control DMS in ales.
 Pitch at 18-19C